elizabethcarney/elizabethcarney/README.md

 ### :wave: Hi!
 I'm Elizabeth (she/her)
 ---

-I'm a student at Smith College, graduating this spring with certificates in Computer Science, East Asian Languages and Literatures, and Translation Studies.
-I'm very excited to be joining Arrowstreet Capital as a software developer after graduating.
+I'm a software developer at Arrowstreet Capital in Boston, MA.
+I studied Computer Science, East Asian Languages and Literatures, and Translation Studies at Smith College ('21).
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/elizabeth-kim-carney/) or at <elizabethkcarney@gmail.com>!

 #### :hammer_and_wrench: Technologies & Tools